DhruvKinger/Pointer-Controller/README.md

 Computer Pointer Controller app focusses on changing the position of mouse Pointer by the direction of eyes and Head Pose.This can take Video file or Webcam as Input and then can perform accordingly.It uses combination of different models to give us a desired output.

 ## Project Set Up and Installation

+* Note- You have to sucessfully install OpenVino on Your Local System.Here is the installation [guide](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_windows.html) for it.You can run it on Linux,Windows as well as macOS.
+After you are done with that, you can follow these steps mentioned below to run the project.
 *TODO:* Explain the setup procedures to run your project.
 For instance, this can include your project directory structure, the models you need to download and where to place them etc. Also include details about how to install the dependencies your project requires.

 ## Demo